The Smothers Brothers Comedy Hour: Revival

 In February 1970, The Return of the Smothers Brothers aired.
 The hour-long special was written by Tom Smothers, David Steinberg, and Bob Einstein.
 Guests included Peter Fonda and Glen Campbell.

 The Smothers Brothers Comedy Hour was revived for the 1988–89 television season.
 The revival, which included the return of cast regular Pat Paulsen alongside new performers, lasted one season.
 The revived Smothers Brothers Comedy Hour began production during the 1988 Writers Guild of America strike, resulting in the brothers resorting to performing their own material.

 In 1993, the series was repackaged for broadcast on the E!
 Network featuring introductions by the Smothers Brothers and new interview footage by participants in the original series.

 Home media

-In celebration of the 50th Anniversary of The Smothers Brothers, The Smothers Brothers Comedy Hour was first released on DVD by Time-Life Entertainment with "The Best of Season 3" that features 11 episodes from the third and final season of the show, presented in its uncensored and uncut original broadcast form, including extra features that were never-before-released on DVD.
+In celebration of the 50th Anniversary of The Smothers Brothers, The Smothers Brothers Comedy Hour was first released on DVD by Time-Life Entertainment with "The Best of Season 3" featuring 11 episodes from the third and final season of the show, presented in its uncensored and uncut original broadcast form, including extra features that were never-before-released on DVD.
 Time Life released a second DVD collection on October 20, 2009, "The Best of Season 2."
 Previously, in 2002, Time Life Entertainment released Bravo's documentary special, Smothered: The Censorship Struggles of The Smothers Brothers Comedy Hour on DVD.